gvwilson/thirdbit/src/fiction/bear/index.md

 "But girl, there's not even going to be mud left by the time we're done.
 You know that!"
 Muddh sounded amused.

-Sergeant Dambu was silent.
+Sergeant Inambu was silent.
 "And I'm afraid that's the bad news I'm here to give you," the smuggler continued.
 "I'm not going to be able to finish this on my own.
 I'm going to need your help."

-Sergeant Dambu snorted.
+Sergeant Inambu snorted.
 "Mine?
 Look at me, Muddh—look at me.
 Here, would you like one as a souvenir?"

 "Shh, shh," Muddh said soothingly, even as he stepped back.
 "Don't do